DidoMarchet/craft-commerce-headless-sdk/doc/PAYMENT.md

 #### Notes

-- Ensure the `gatewayId` corresponds to a configured and enabled gateway in Craft CMS Commerce.
+- Ensure the `gatewayId` corresponds to a configured and enabled gateway in Craft Commerce.
 - Use `paymentSourceId` to reference a saved payment source.

 #### Example